 WITH PUBLIC TRANSPORT TO adidas TERREX INFINITE TRAILS

 As a sustainable event, the sustainable arrival of our participants is a matter close to our hearts.
-This year – thanks to the support of Salzburg Verkehr as the new mobility partner of adidas TERREX INFINITE TRAILS – you can travel to and from the event free of charge with all public transport and the ÖBB (train) within the federal state of Salzburg.
+Thanks to our cooperation with Salzburg Verkehr, the mobility partner of adidas TERREX INFINITE TRAILS, you can travel to and from the event free of charge with all public transport and the ÖBB (train) within the federal state of Salzburg.
 You will receive a link by email after September 1st with which you can book and print out the free event ticket or download it onto your mobile phone.

 This applies in combination with your registration confirmation.
 You will find the same link in your EventBaxx.
 On arrival you have the choice between Wednesday (06/9), Thursday (07/9) or Friday (08/9), on departure between Saturday (09/9), Sunday (10/9) and Monday (11/9).

 If you are traveling from abroad, the free ticket is valid, for example, from Salzburg Airport or from the first train station in SalzburgerLand.
 On the day of arrival and departure, you can also use the ticket to move around the Gastein Valley free of charge, e.g. to go to the Kaiserschmarren Party in Bad Gastein on Sunday.

 The trains of the Austrian, Swiss and German rail services take you to all three villages in the Gastein valley, for a low fare and in an environmentally friendly, stress-free way.
 Austria’s ÖBB Railjet takes passengers to the Gastein valley eight times a day.
 The German rail service, Deutsche Bahn, offers a direct connection to the Gastein valley four times a day.

 Deutsche Bahn (German railways) service to the Gastein valley – fast and inexpensive.